kobotoolbox/docs/source/creating_account.md

 The first step for all users when getting started with **KoboToolbox** is to create an account.
-This article will guide you through the steps for creating an account and singing in to your account.
+This article will guide you through the steps for creating an account and signing in to your account.

 ## How to access KoboToolbox